 Surgical Treatment

 If physical therapy does not improve shoulder stability, your doctor may recommend surgery.
-The goal of surgery for atraumatic shoulder dislocation is to tighten the ligaments that have been overstretched in order to reduce the risk of recurrent dislocations.
+The goal of surgery for atraumatic shoulder dislocation (multidirectional instability) is to tighten the ligaments that have been overstretched in order to reduce the risk of recurrent dislocations.
 Sometimes this can be done arthroscopically.
-Arthroscopy is a minimally invasive surgical technique which uses several tiny incisions (roughly one centimeter long) through which special instruments and a camera, attached to a thin, flexible tube, are inserted.
+Arthroscopy is a minimally invasive surgical technique that uses several tiny incisions (roughly one centimeter long) through which special instruments and a camera, attached to a thin, flexible tube, are inserted.
 However, sometimes, when the shoulder is very loose, a small incision on the front of the shoulder is needed to fix the instability.
 This surgery is called a capsular shift.

 Recovery

 If you need surgery, you can expect to return to normal activities within three to six months from the time you begin treatment.
 Immediately following surgery, you will be required to keep your arm still in a sling for several weeks before beginning range of motion exercises with a licensed physical therapist.
-You can return to play when you have recovered full range of motion and strength, and have no pain.
+You can return to play when you have recovered a full range of motion and strength, and have no pain.

 GET BACK TO WHAT YOU LOVE.
 FASTER